 Whether you’re a newbie or a seasoned veteran, it is vital that you educate yourself before you decide which to purchase.
+Finding the best rash guard for jiujitsu can be difficult.
 In this guide, we will discuss everything there is to know about BJJ rash guards.
 If you’re interested in getting a rash guard, choosing the right fit and knowing the benefits of it, this guide will show you the way.

 While rash guards have evolved over the years from plain and simple surf rash guards to specialized pieces of clothing that are specific for the nature of the sport their purpose has essentially remained the same.

 The name is self-evident, rash + guard.
 It provides protection against rashes from grueling grappling sessions, protects you from the mat burns caused by excessive friction between the skin and the mat, keeps you germ-free, keeps the infections at bay and your partners sweat to his/her own skin.